ulala-x/ulala-x.github.io/src/data/blog/en/netzmq-memory-optimization.md

 Copy is negligible for small messages, but **takes 6.4% of total time at 64KB**.

-Why did we need to copy?
+Why is copying necessary?

-ZeroMQ's `zmq_recv()` allocates memory internally when receiving messages.
-We can't control it.
-So:
+ZeroMQ's `zmq_recv()` internally allocates memory when receiving messages.
+This is not under our control.
+Therefore:
 1. Pre-allocate a large buffer (4MB)
 2. Receive into it
 3. Rent from pool with actual size